Lauren21717/ms2-whisker-wisdom/README.md

 - [ChatGPT](https://chatgpt.com/) - Content assistance.
 - [Jest](https://jestjs.io/) - A delightful JavaScript testing framework.
 - [Babel](https://babeljs.io/) - A JavaScript compiler to convert modern JavaScript into backwards-compatible code.

+## Acknowledgements

+I would like to express my gratitude to the following:

+- The **Code Institute Slack community** for their moral support; it kept me going during periods of self-doubt and imposter syndrome.
+- My friends for generously dedicating their time to test the game and provide valuable feedback.